jgmac1106/ukraine-in-the-west/README.md

 #

-This template was orginally designed by
+This template was orginally designed by Morten Rand-Hendriksen